ThomasBourany/thomasbourany.github.io/_pages/research.md

-**When is aggregation enough?
-Aggregation and Projection with the Master Equation**<br>
+**Heterogeneous Agents, Projection, and Aggregation: A Master Equation Approach**<br>
 <span style="line-height: 1em;">In progress, 2024</span><br>
-Slides (preliminary) <a href='https://thomasbourany.github.io/files/Bourany_2024_Masterequation.pdf' style="color:maroon"> here</a>
+Slides (preliminary) <a href='https://thomasbourany.github.io/files/Bourany_2025_Master_Equation.pdf' style="color:maroon"> here</a>
 <p style="text-align: justify; line-height: 1.1em;">
-<span style="font-size:0.9em;line-height:-0em;"> <strong>Abstract:</strong> I study how the Master Equation — developed in the Mean Field Games literature — can be used for economic models with heterogeneous agents and aggregate risk.
-Using projection, we can bypass part of the assumption of bounded-rationality as in Krusell, Smith (1998): households still consider few moments of the distribution when making expectations but their dynamics are now fully non-linear and consistent with equilibrium outcomes.
-We can obtain a global characterization of the value, agent policy, and aggregate dynamics in a standard HA models I plan to study richer models with portfolio choice when approximate aggregation may not hold and perturbation methods can be limited.
+<span style="font-size:0.9em;line-height:-0em;"> <strong>Abstract:</strong> I propose a global approach to study Heterogeneous Agents (HA) models with aggregate risk.
+I build on the Master Equation representation, studied in the Mean Field Games literature, where the value function takes the infinite-dimensional distribution as a state variable.
+In that context, the projection of the distribution on a finite set of moments, as in Krusell and Smith (1998), provides analytical insights and yields finite-dimensional HJB and KFE that can be solved using standard numerical methods.
+I show how to preserve rational expectations to ensure that agents’ forecasts are consistent with equilibrium dynamics.
+This method bypasses the constraints of perturbation methods like Bilal (2023), which rely on certainty equivalence, and allows for studying aggregate uncertainty in HA models.
+I demonstrate the method's potential by applying it to the classic Krusell-Smith model, with substantial speed gains.
+I show how to implement the method with higher order moments, demonstrating how this model displays “approximate aggregation” and testing the robustness of the bounded rationality assumptions used in other methods.
+I also illustrate how the analysis extends to richer environments, like price-setting models or portfolio choice problems.
 </span>
 </p>